Client Case Studies

 BlackRock® is one of the world’s pre-eminent asset management firms and a premier provider of investment management, risk management and advisory services to institutional, intermediary and individual investors around the world.

-- Reduce and control spreadsheet risk
+- Reducing and controlling spreadsheet risk.

 A major New York based health insurance provider has chosen ClusterSeven’s spreadsheet management solution to ensure financial accounting accuracy and regulatory compliance.
 The widespread use of spreadsheets in this organization meant a high exposure to spreadsheet risk, and the need for controls was highlighted when an error was found in a formula on a business-critical financial statement.